P'tang, Yang, Kipperbang: Plot

 Alan Duckworth (known as 'Quack Quack' to his friends) is a socially awkward fourteen-year-old who is obsessed with cricket and Ann Lawton, a girl in his class.
 Alan daydreams throughout his day (often with a voiceover by cricket commentator John Arlott), showing up late for school and making little academic progress.
 He is friendly with the groundsman Tommy (Garry Cooper), whom he views as a hero, to Tommy's embarrassment.
 Alan often follows Tommy around, telling him how Tommy helped to win the war, while making predictions about what the post-war world will be like.
 Among other things, Alan predicts that there will be no more wars, everyone will speak Esperanto and everyone, regardless of race or creed, will have a teasmade.

 Meanwhile, Miss Land (Alison Steadman) is worried she is pregnant with Tommy's baby, something that would result in her having to resign from her job as an English teacher.
 She is also dealing with her headmaster's interest in her, a hangover from an apparent affair during the war.
 When Miss Land and Tommy celebrate what turns out to be a false alarm, they realise they are attracted to each other after all.
 Later however, police show up at the school and Tommy finds himself under arrest.
-It is revealed that the stories he has told Alan about fighting at Dunkirk, El Alamein, the Battle of the Bulge and Burma are untrue: he deserted the war three weeks into his service.
+It is revealed that the stories he has told Alan about fighting at Dunkirk, El Alamein, the Battle of the Bulge and Burma are untrue: he deserted from the army three weeks after being called up.

 While his friends are all interested in talking about sex, which Alan refers to as 'the other thing', he is privately obsessed about kissing Ann Lawton.
 Ann is not well regarded by Alan's friends, since she is very strait-laced.
 She also appears to be romantically interested in another boy.
 Alan sees a golden opportunity when Miss Land casts him and Ann together in a school play where in the final scene they have to kiss.